 One in seven women experience depression during pregnancy or the first year after giving birth, yet many may not realize it or report their concerns to clinicians.
 A new proposal by the U.S. Preventive Services Task Force could help change that.
 It recommends that all women who are pregnant or within a year of giving birth be screened for perinatal depression, as it’s called.
 The screening proposal is included as part of a broader recommendation to screen all adults for depression that the task force released this week for public comment.

 The task force proposal would update the current guidelines, adopted in 2009, which recommend depression screening in all adults if clinicians are available to address depression care.
-In the 2009 document, the task force didn’t review depression in pregnant and postpartum women and made no screening recommendation for them.
+In the 2009 document, the task force didn’t review depression in pregnant and new moms and made no screening recommendation for them.

 The task force screening recommendation, which is in line with the perinatal screening recommendation of the American Congress of Obstetricians and Gynecologists, offers another opportunity for us to emphasize the importance of doing this,” says Jeffrey Ecker, M.D., an obstetrician at Massachusetts General Hospital in Boston who chairs ACOG’s committee on obstetric practice.